check-spelling-sandbox/materialize/doc/developer/mzcompose.md

 # Dealing with services

 Given the declarative nature of `docker-compose`, participating services need to be declared at the top of the `mzcompose.py` file, outside of a particular workflow.
-A service definition can not be created inside a workflow, but a declared service can be started, stopped and otherwise manipulated within a workflow.
+A service definition cannot be created inside a workflow, but a declared service can be started, stopped and otherwise manipulated within a workflow.

 The `mzcompose` library contains definitions for the most common services used when composing workflows.
 The definitive list is available [from the class documentation of `mzcompose`](https://dev.materialize.com/api/python/materialize/mzcompose/index.html#materialize.mzcompose.Service).